 AR 800 acrylate resin is a super low viscosity, hydrophilic grout that produces an elastomeric gel with variable set times.
 This three-component resin is used for leak sealing and soil consolidation.
 It is ideal for geotechnical applications in humid environments.
 The variable set time range is long—from minutes to more than an hour—and is adjustable in the field.
 The resin remains fluid until polymerization, allowing for excellent penetration, so it is a great choice for sandy or silty soils.

 When cured at a 50% concentration, it is a white flexible gel that has the consistency of a soft silicone gel with excellent adhesiveness.
 Humid conditions allow the gel to remain relatively constant.
 The gel is permanently elastic; these dimensional changes are reversible and do not degrade the gel.
 All-stainless steel pumps/fittings are required.
-This product has been independently tested and proven to meet NSF/ANSI Standard 61.5 for contact with potable water.

 • Curtain grout basement of 17-story apartment building • Bronx, NY (Case study)